ohunger/HungerOwenPortfolio/README.md

 **1. Intro Section**
    - Provides a brief introduction about me.
    - Showcases my personal and professional background.
+   - Utilized a lot of new css libraries that I thought were cool, kind of wasted alot of time here if I am being honest, learned how to animate stuff.
+I feel like I got a lot stronger at frontend during this project though.

 **2. Project Section**
+   - SKELETON CODE, IT WORKS, but haven't uploaded my projects yet. advanced css here
    - Displays a collection of my projects.
    - Each project includes a title, description, and a link to the project repository or live demo.